saschadiercks/personalNews/README.md

 ### Setup your own links and blacklist-keywords

 personalNews comes with a default list of links and some example keywords for blacklisting, to show you how it works.
 It contains a list of popular news-sites and some development-ressources.
 You can change that.
-Just head over to '/htdocs/data/data.json` and play with that file.
+Just head over to '/htdocs/data/_data_.json` and play with that files.
 It's quite self explanatory.

 ## Features